prompt-toolkit/python-prompt-toolkit/docs/pages/tutorials/repl.rst

 method in a loop.
 In order to keep the history, the easiest way to do it is to use a :class:`~prompt_toolkit.shortcuts.PromptSession`.
-This uses an :class:`~prompt_toolkit.history.InMemoryHistory` underneath that keeps track of the history, so that if the user presses the up-arrow, he'll see the previous entries.
+This uses an :class:`~prompt_toolkit.history.InMemoryHistory` underneath that keeps track of the history, so that if the user presses the up-arrow, they'll see the previous entries.

 The :meth:`~prompt_toolkit.shortcuts.PromptSession.prompt` method raises